slzarate/slzarate.github.io/index.md

 Hello!
 My name is Samantha Zarate and I am currently a PhD student at Johns Hopkins University in Baltimore, MD, working in Mike Schatz's lab.
-I used to work at DNAnexus as a bioinformatics scientist.
+Before this, I worked at DNAnexus in Mountain View, CA as a bioinformatics scientist.
+I graduated from Stanford University in 2016 with a BS in biomedical computation.

 I work in computational genomics and my interests include structural variation and long-read data.
 Please feel free to get in touch if you are interested in collaborating!

+My non-scientific interests include traveling, reading, and knitting.

 ### Contact Information & Social Media